 - Amplified Animal Aptitude: Orbo, Lucien's pet falcon.
-He's a scount, a messenger, and when his owner screws up the plan to retake the citadel, he quickly adapts it by stealing the keys to Isabelle's room so she can open the gates and let the milita in.
-It verges on Hyper Competent Sidekick.
+He's a scout, a messenger, and when his owner screws up the plan to retake the citadel, he quickly adapts it by stealing the keys to Isabelle's room so she can open the gates and let the militia in.
+It verges on Hypercompetent Sidekick.

 - Big Bad: Count Desotro, the man who took over the Defranche Citadel and killed the protagonists parents.

-- Distressed Damsel: Isabelle is introduced to the audience in a runaway carriage and held captive by the Big Bad for most of the story.
+- Damsel in Distress: Isabelle is introduced to the audience in a runaway carriage and held captive by the Big Bad for most of the story.